tfpf/ScrollableContainers/README.md

     triggers a horizontal scroll.
 * Horizontally centres the contents if the window is wider.
 * Reserves all space in the window for child widgets.
   * The scrollbars do not take up any space.
-When scrolling or moving the cursor into the window, they are shown briefly, and then hidden.
+When scrolling or moving the cursor in the window, they are shown briefly, and then hidden.

 ### Demo
 ![ScrollableFrameTk_demo](https://github.com/user-attachments/assets/205a5ecd-5c99-4144-9bba-29be4c55fbf4)